Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Discussion and Conclusions

-Our optimal parameter set yields a stable and damped system with $BJ = -0.05$ [month$^{-1}$] and $Wyrtki = 0.126$ [month$^{-1}$], while successfully reproducing key observational features, including the power spectral density with combination tones, phase locking, lagged autocorrelation structure, statistical moments (standard deviations, skewness, and kurtosis), and amplitude, duration and phase transition asymmetries.
-The decay time scale of 20 months, corresponding to $BJ = -0.05$ [month$^{-1}$], is shorter than ENSO’s dominant periodicity of approximately 4 years and plays a key role in making the system more damped and less periodic \citep{Kessler02, Philander03}.
-The corresponding optimal RO formulation incorporates seasonality in the positive Bjerknes feedback strength, includes both quadratic and cubic nonlinearities as well as multiplicative noise in the $T_E$ equation, and introduces the quadratic temperature term in the $h$ equation, all under the assumption of white noise forcing.
+Our optimal RO formulation incorporates seasonality in the Bjerknes feedback strength, includes both quadratic and cubic nonlinearities as well as multiplicative noise in the $T_E$ equation, and introduces a quadratic temperature term in the $h$ equation, all under the assumption of white noise forcing.
+The optimal parameter set yields a stable and damped system with $BJ = -0.05$~month$^{-1}$ and $Wyrtki = 0.126$~month$^{-1}$, while successfully reproducing key observational features, including the power spectral density, phase locking, spring predictability barrier, lagged autocorrelation structure, statistical moments (standard deviation, skewness, and kurtosis), and amplitude, duration, and phase transition asymmetries between El Niño and La Niña.
+The decay timescale of 20 months, corresponding to $BJ = -0.05$~month$^{-1}$, is shorter than ENSO’s dominant periodicity of approximately four years, and plays a key role in rendering the system more damped and less periodic \citep{Kessler02, Philander03}.

+As shown in Figure~\ref{fig:best_statistics}, the statistical moments from the optimal formulation exhibit substantial spread across 50‑year segments, despite all time series being generated with the same parameters.
+This spread suggests the potential for large internal variability in the ENSO system.
+Consequently, the observed ENSO variations might arise solely from internal variability, even in the absence of prescribed parameter changes—and thus without changes in the mean background state or underlying physical processes \citep[e.g.,][]{Wittenberg09, Wittenberg14, Vega-Westhoff17, Maher18, Fedorov20review, Vialard25}.
+This question will be explored in detail in a future study.